DrInfinite/naparajith/src/content/policy/privacy-policy.md

 ## JavaScript Policy

 There are several chunks of JavaScript that are executed to maintain a smooth user experience across the site.
-A few kB of JS is shipped and executed in the client for prefetching routes and for ViewTransitions.
+A few kB of JS is shipped and executed in the client for prefetching routes, handling dates, improving user navigation and fetching dynamic content.

+While the site may function as intended with JS blocked, some aspects may not be in the way the user expects.
+Some elements may break when JS is disabled.

 ### JavaScript for ViewTransitions

-There is about 12.13 kB (gzipped: 4.17 kB) worth of JS that is crucial towards enabling ViewTransitions in your browser.
+There is about 12.13 kB (gzipped: 4.17 kB) worth of JS that is crucial towards enabling ClientRouter functions in your browser.
 While it is non-essential in FireFox based browsers and Safari, which lack support for the feature, it is necessary to ensure a smooth experience on Chromium-based browsers.
 Disabling JS doesn't affect any of the site's core functionality, but does remove the smooth page transitions that are a staple of Single Page Applications.

 If you are not comfortable with script execution, don't like unauthorized access to local storage or just simply don't like non-free JavaScript, you can proceed by disabling JS for this site in particular or by installing the <a href="https://addons.mozilla.org/en-US/firefox/addon/librejs/" target="_blank">LibreJS</a> extension (only works on Mozilla-based browsers).
 Learn more about it <a href="https://www.gnu.org/software/librejs/" target="_blank">here</a>.